How Do Bongs Work, and How Do You Use One?

 This feature is typically a long piece of glass that can either be fixed or replaced depending on the design of your bong.

 Some down stems have a diffuser towards the end to help cool the smoke even more.
-Others with a more functional design simply provide suction and pull the smoke into the water chamber.
+Others with a more functional design provide suction and pull the smoke into the water chamber.

-We recommend buying a bong with a removable down stem; this will make it easier for you to clean all the gunk off or even throw it out and put in another one.
+We recommend buying a bong with a removable down stem.
+This will make it easier for you to clean all the gunk off or even throw it out and put in another one.

 Joint

-If you have a bong with a removable down stem and joint, make sure the replacements you buy match the size of your bong; otherwise, they may not fit.
+If you have a bong with a removable down stem and joint, make sure the replacements you buy match the size of your bong.
+Otherwise, they may not fit.

 Percolator